julianxbloom/CS50-FinalProject/README.md

 ![database diagram](database_diagram.png)

 It is worth mentionning passwords are hashed using [Argon2 for Python](https://argon2-cffi.readthedocs.io/en/stable/), a module which mainly offers a hashing function and another to compare a given password to the hash produced previously.
-I tried to make the hashing function myself, but I quickly realized the importance of security issues; and my lack of knowledge in cryptography and cybersecurity in general pushed me to select an existant hashing algorithm I can trust.
+I tried to make the hashing function myself, but I quickly realized the importance of security issues, and my lack of knowledge in cryptography and cybersecurity in general pushed me to select an existant hashing algorithm I can trust.

 Lastly, it is important to mention the app is designed for **Android devices** only.